Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Application to Wilson RMT

 The kernel $K_2^{(-,n)}(x,x)$ is equal to the quenched one point function of $D_5$, denoted by $\rho_5(x)$ in Refs.~\cite{Damgaard:2010cz,Akemann:2010zp}.
 Due to the prefactor $1/(x_1-x_2)$, see Eq.~\eref{4.1.8}, we have to apply l'Hospital's rule which exactly agrees with the common definition of $\rho_5$.

-The Pfaffian factorization~\eref{4.1.3} was already discovered in Ref.~\cite{Akemann:2011kj} but we made the connection to two flavour partition functions.
-Furthermore the structure as well as the expression in two flavour partition functions carry over to the microscopic limit.
+The Pfaffian factorization~\eref{4.1.3} was already discovered in Ref.~\cite{Akemann:2011kj} but we made the connection to two-flavor partition functions.
+Furthermore the structure as well as the expression in two-flavor partition functions carry over to the microscopic limit.
 In this limit Wilson random matrix theory is directly related to the $\epsilon$-regime of Wilson fermions in lattice QCD \cite{Sharpe:1998xm,RS02,Bar:2003mh,Sharpe06,Necco:2011vx}.
 Hence we found a neat representation which drastically simplifies the numerical realization of the $k$-point correlation functions.

 The microscopic limit of the kernel $K_3^{(-,n)}$ is shown in Sec.~\ref{sec3.5}, see Eq.~\eref{3.5.6}.
 A derivation of the other kernels as well as a qualitative discussion of the results will be done elsewhere \cite{KZV12}.